chihduo/chihduo.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Assistant Professor with the Department of Management Information Systems at National Chengchi University (NCCU) in Taiwan.
-Before my journey at NCCU, I had the opportunity to work as a postdoctoral researcher at Rheinland-Pfälzische Technical University Kaiserslautern-Landau (RPTU) in Germany, and a visiting scholar at Uppsala University, Sweden.
+Before my journey at NCCU, I had the opportunity to work as a postdoctoral researcher at Rheinland-Pfälzische Technical University Kaiserslautern-Landau (RPTU) in Germany and as a visiting scholar at Uppsala University, Sweden.
 I earned my DPhil/PhD from the University of Oxford and completed my MSc and BSc at National Taiwan University.

 Research Interests
 -----